LAYA – GASA

 TREK

-Arrive at Paro International Airport.
-Paro is situated in a beautiful valley and is a fitting introduction to this charming kingdom.
+NTB Treks and Expeditions will welcome you at the Paro Airport.
+Paro sits in a beautiful valley and introduces you to this charming kingdom.
 Your tour guide will meet you and take you to your hotel.
-In the afternoon we will visit the impressive Paro Rinpung Dzong, one of the finest examples of Bhutanese architecture.
-Afterwards if you wish to you can visit the 7th century Kyichu Lhakhang, a temple of historical significance and one of the most sacred shrines in Bhutan.
+In the afternoon, we will visit the impressive Paro Rinpung Dzong, one of the finest examples of Bhutanese architecture.
+You will see the 7th-century Kyichu Lhakhang, a temple of historical significance and one of the most sacred shrines in Bhutan.

 Overnight in Paro.